Currency Option Pricing Calculator (Garman-Kohlhagen)

 How do I input the interest rates?

-Interest rates should be input as percentages (e.g., 2 for 2%).
+Interest rates should be entered as percentages (for example, enter 2 for 2%).

 Can I use this calculator for any currency pair?